Aug 09, 2021

 We’re guessing this isn’t the first article you’ve read online, with most guides nothing more than thinly-veiled sales attempts.

-So whether you need the help of our professional, qualified and affordable Perth tilers or you’re just looking for info, we’ll share every cost associated with a new tiling job to help you make an informed decision.
+So whether you need the help of our professional, qualified and affordable Perth experts or you’re just looking for info, we’ll share every cost associated with a new job to help you make an informed decision.

-There are plenty of jobs that can be done with the right YouTube video and a DIY spirit...but tiling isn’t one of them.
+There are plenty of jobs that can be done with the right YouTube video and a DIY spirit...but adding tiles isn’t one of them.

 Perth tilers typically include labour costs and materials in their quote.
-The average cost of tiling falls between $45 to $65 per square metre.
+The average cost falls between $45 to $65 per square metre.

 Keep in mind, your home isn’t average so it’s best not to use average prices as your yardstick.
 If you’re looking to tile a large bathroom floor, wall and accent area with a premium natural stone tile like marble, the above averages may not accurately reflect your cost.

 As an example, consider the two hypothetical Perth homeowners below…

 |Andy wants to retile his kitchen||Brandi wants to retile her bathroom|

 He wants plain, beige ceramic tiles